Elliott County, Kentucky: Politics

-With white Americans making up 99.04% of its population, Elliott County was the second-whitest in the country to vote for Democrat Barack Obama in the 2008 presidential election, the whitest being Mitchell County, Iowa.
+It was Democrat John Kerry's strongest county in Kentucky in 2004.
+With white Americans making up 99.04% of its population, Elliott County was the second-whitest in the country to vote for Democrat Barack Obama in 2008, the whitest being Mitchell County, Iowa.
 Obama garnered 61.0% of the vote, while Republican John McCain received 35.9%.
-In fact, Elliott County provided Obama with the highest percentage of the vote in all of Kentucky.
-This made it the most Democratic county in the state for the second election in a row, since it had also been Democrat John Kerry's strongest county in Kentucky in 2004.
+In fact, Elliott County provided Obama with the highest percentage of the vote in all of Kentucky, although this was nonetheless the worst Democratic performance in the county since its founding.
+The county shifted 15% rightward from 2004 to 2008, despite Obama improving by 4% in Kentucky.

 Obama would again win the county in 2012, his only such victory in the staunchly conservative region of rural Eastern Kentucky.
 However, he eked out only a narrow 49.4% plurality over Mitt Romney's 46.9%, thus ending an over century-long streak of Democratic landslides in Elliott County.
 Reflecting the increasing rural–urban divide of modern American politics, Obama's strongest county in the state was instead Jefferson County, home to Louisville—the most populous city in Kentucky—which he won by a comfortable 54.7–43.6% margin.

+The county is part of the Bible Belt, and according to interviews in 2013, residents were socially conservative on issues such as abortion and LGBT rights.
+In 2022, Elliott County voted for Kentucky Amendment 2, which would have explicitly removed a constitutional right to abortion, by a 347-vote (roughly 17.91%) margin, with 1,142 "yes" votes (roughly 59%) and 795 "no" votes (roughly 41.04%) - indicating continued anti-abortion sentiment in Elliott County into the early 2020s, although not by the landslide 20%+ margins seen in many rural counties further south in Kentucky closer to Tennessee.

-Elliott County's hard swing towards the Republican Party continued in 2016, when it voted for Republican Donald Trump over Democrat Hillary Clinton by a 70.1–25.9% margin, decisively ending the Democratic Party's 140-year victory streak.
-Despite Trump's victory, Democratic candidates for down-ballot offices managed to carry the county.
-In the Senate race, Democratic nominee Jim Gray won 56.0% of the county's vote to Republican Senator Rand Paul’s 44.0%.
-He ended up losing the county in the 2022 election too.
-In 2016 Democratic State Rep. Rocky Adkins, a Sandy Hook native whose state house district includes the entire county, was reelected and took 86% of the vote in Elliott.
-Trump won the county again in 2020 with an even larger share of the vote than he did 4 years prior.
+In 2013, most Elliott County residents believed that Hillary Clinton would easily carry the county if she ran in 2016, even though a more liberal Democrat might lose the county.
+Instead, Elliott County's hard swing towards the Republican Party continued in 2016, when it voted for Republican Trump over Clinton by a 70.1–25.9% margin, decisively ending the Democratic Party's 140-year victory streak.
+Trump received about 900 more votes in the county, nearly twice the number of voters that Romney won.
+In contrast, Clinton received about 400 fewer votes than Obama.
+Despite Trump's victory, Democratic candidates for concurrent downballot offices managed to carry the county.
+In the Senate race, Democratic nominee Jim Gray won 56.0% of the county's vote to Republican Senator Rand Paul's 44.0%.
+In addition, Democratic State Rep. Rocky Adkins, a Sandy Hook native whose state house district includes the entire county, was reelected and took 86% of the vote in Elliott.